daniel-le97/next-pocket/README.md

 you will notice after starting the server and going to the pocketbase client ui at http://localhost:8080/_/ you wont have any collections
 ```
-cd pocketbase
-cp pb_schema.json
+// if you are in the client directory and the envs defined in scripts/pb_schema.js are set
+// this will sync your local and remote schemas

+npm run pb:schema
 ```
+### Or copy the contents of pocketbase/pb_schema.json
 now you'll need to go to your pocketbase client and navigate to settings => import collections and paste the pb_schema.json there

 ### Getting your pocketbase types updated
 this project uses npx pocketbase-typegen from (https://github.com/patmood/pocketbase-typegen)
 ```
 // before running this please make sure the envs defined in
-// client/gen.js are set or hardcode them there and add the file to .gitignore
+// client/scripts/gen.js are set or hardcode them there and add the file to .gitignore

 npm run gen
 ```